Tightest bound on hidden entropy production from partially observed dynamics: Bounds on the rate of entropy production

 Let $p_{ij}(n)$ be the probability to jump from visible state $j$ to visible state $i$ in $n$ time steps, i.e., with $n-1$ intermediate time steps spent in the hidden part of the network.
 Figure~\ref{fig:trajectory_annotated} gives an example by indicating the relevant probabilities in the example trajectory in figure~\ref{fig:sample_trajectory}(b).

 The probability of visible trajectory $x_{1:N}$ is thus

 where

 is the steady-state probability to find the process in state $i$ given it is in one of the visible states.
-Note that this restricts the set of all possible trajectories to those that start in the visible part of the network, which can be accomplished by ignoring the first hidden jumps in a long trajectory.
+Note that this restricts the set of all possible trajectories to those that start and end in the visible part of the network, which can be accomplished by ignoring the first and last hidden jumps in a long trajectory.

 The probability of the time-reversed trajectory reads

 Then the time-irreversibility per jump between visible states is: